 Cloud Storage Solutions Are Great for Continuous Data Transfer

 If your company uses a cloud server, your data is nowhere near the office building and will remain 100% intact in the case of a catastrophic event (flood, fire, hurricane, etc).
-This is why there are more and more companies using a cloud service to back up their systems instead of using backup tape rotation or other traditional methods.
+This is why more and more companies are using a cloud service to back up their systems instead of using backup tape rotation or other traditional methods.